mobiletoly/kmpertrace/README.md

   One API that works on Android, iOS, JVM, and Wasm, with span/trace propagation that survives coroutine and thread hops.

+- **Callback-friendly context bridging.**
+  Capture a `TraceSnapshot` inside a span and re-install it in non-coroutine callbacks (Handler/Executor/SDK listeners) so logs stay attached to the originating span.

 - **Structured, low‑overhead logging.**
   Logfmt‑compatible output that includes level, timestamp, trace/span IDs, source component/operation, and optional stack traces for errors.